DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 Capacity: 16 passengers

-Notes: Previously known for its military, Rafale and fighter aircrafts, Dassault will this time introduce a private jet designed for business travelers.
-The first flight is scheduled for 2021 and the entry into service in 2022.
-The Falcon 6X will be able to reach speeds of up to 1000 km/h.
+Notes: Previously known for its military, Rafale and fighter aircraft, Dassault will this time introduce a private jet designed for business travelers.
+First flight is scheduled for 2021, with entry into service in 2022.
+The Falcon 6X will be capable of speeds of up to 1,000 km/h.

 Price: 40 million euros

-Price of the latest medium and long-haul commercial aircrafts, and their private versions (2018-2022)
+Prices of the latest medium- and long-haul commercial aircraft, as well as their private versions (2018-2022)

-If you are interested in medium and long-haul flights, have a good read.
+If you’re interested in medium- and long-haul flights, enjoy your reading.

 • Airbus A350-1000